 The original Kaczmarz algorithm \cite{karczmarz1937angenaherte} is deterministic.
 There are also some other versions of deterministic Kaczmarz algorithms.
-We name a few here.
-In 1954, Agmon \cite{agmon1954relaxation}, Motzkin and Schoenberg \cite{motzkin1954relaxation} extend Kaczmarz algorithm to solve linear inequalities by orthogonally projecting the current solution onto the chosen halfspace.
-In 1957, Hildreth \cite{hildreth1957quadratic} also proposed a similar deterministic algorithm to solve linear inequalities with the aim of finding the closest point in the solution set to a given point.
+We name a few here. \csp{For more, we refer to \cite{petra2016single,niu2020greedy,censor1981row,feichtinger1992new} and the references therein.} In 1954, Agmon \cite{agmon1954relaxation}, Motzkin and Schoenberg \cite{motzkin1954relaxation} extended the Kaczmarz algorithm to solve linear inequalities by orthogonally projecting the current solution onto the chosen halfspace.
+In 1957, Hildreth \cite{hildreth1957quadratic} also proposed a similar deterministic algorithm to solve linear inequalities to find the closest point in the solution set to a given point.
 It is worth mentioning that Hildreth's algorithm can be reduced to the original Kaczmarz algorithm.
-Recently, in \cite{chen2021fast}, Chen and Huang proposed a deterministic block Kaczmarz method for solving least-square problem which is competitive with randomized block Kaczmarz methods.
-For more, we refer to \cite{petra2016single,niu2020greedy} and the references therein.
+In \cite{chen2021fast}, Chen and Huang proposed a deterministic block Kaczmarz method for solving the least-squares problem which is competitive with randomized block Kaczmarz methods. \csp{In \cite{nutini2016convergence}, Nutini et al introduced two greedy selection rules that make the Kaczmarz method deterministic.
+The greedy selection rules give faster convergence rates, and the costs are similar to the randomized ones in some applications.}